 The HHMI signature is the primary expression of HHMI’s identity.
 The two elements of the HHMI signature are the logo “HHMI” with the logotype “Howard Hughes Medical Institute” underneath.

 The HHMI signature and its elements should never be redrawn or modified unless prior approval has been obtained from HHMI.
-Proper usage of the HHMI logo and signature are covered within the HHMI Identity Guide.
+Proper usage of the HHMI Logo is covered on the HHMI Logo & Guidelines page.

 All investigators, as well as lab personnel who become HHMI employees, generally are required to assign to HHMI any intellectual property that arises from their research.
 In turn, in accordance with the terms of the collaboration agreement between HHMI and the host institution, HHMI assigns its rights to the host institution, subject to a research use license retained by HHMI.
 The host institution typically then takes the lead in patenting or licensing that intellectual property in accordance with the terms of its collaboration agreement with HHMI and subject to compliance with HHMI’s policies.
 Relevant policies include, for example, HHMI’s policies requiring sharing of research tools and other publication-related materials, data, and software.
 A copy of HHMI’s Intellectual Property Guide for Hosts is a useful resource for intellectual property issues.